Key takeaways

 Freemium

 Freemium is Free+Premium.
-It is a model when a marketplace offers its basic features for free, but also has a premium paid plan with extra options.
+It is a model of a marketplace that offers its basic features for free but also has a premium paid plan with extra options.

 Who uses this model?

-• YouTube: you have access to the full video library when you join YouTube for free.
-However, when you get tired of ads here and there in every video, you can purchase a Premium plan for $11.99 and enjoy ads-free content.
+- YouTube: you have access to the full video library when you join YouTube for free.
+However, when you get tired of ads here and there in every video, you can purchase a Premium plan for $11.99 and enjoy ad-free content.
 On top of that, you get access to YouTube Music.

-• Spotify: you can listen to music without any fees when you register to Spotify, but a $9.99 premium monthly plan gives access to the top sound quality, unlimited skips, absence of ads, and more.
+- Spotify: you can listen to music without any fees when you register to Spotify, but a $9.99 premium monthly plan gives access to top sound quality, unlimited skips, absence of ads, and more.

 What can go wrong?